-I want to thank the Chief Executive Officer, David McRedmond, and the Management Board for their great leadership and the wider management, staff, postmasters, unions, and my fellow Board members who continue to serve the Company so well on behalf of its stakeholders.
-Despite the relentless impact of e-substitution and other challenges faced by all major businesses in Ireland and all postal operators' worldwide markets, the Board and Management have given An Post a strong position for future innovation, growth and profitability.
+Board for their great leadership and the wider management, staff, postmasters, unions, and my fellow Board members who continue to serve the Company so the relentless impact of e-substitution and other challenges faced by all major businesses in Ireland and all postal operators' worldwide markets, the Board and Management have given An Post a strong position for future innovation, growth and profitability.

-Finally, I wish to thank the former Minister for the Environment, Climate and Communications, Eamon Ryan TD; and former Ministers of State, James Lawless TD and Jack Chambers TD; and the officials in their departments for their assistance and support during the year.
+Finally, I wish to thank the former Minister for the Environment, Climate and Communications, Eamon Ryan TD; and former Ministers of State, James Lawless TD and Jack Chambers TD: and the officials in their departments for their assistance and support during the year.